We Help

 Income

-• 522 unique households were employed, a 50% increase over the same period in 2023.
-This represents 23% of unique households served during this time.
+- 884 unique households were employed, a 21% increase over the same period in 2023 and an increase of 94% since this same time in 2022.
+This represents 22% of unique households served during this time.

 "We believe that access to nutritious food is a basic and fundamental human right. "